-ALEKS stands for Assessment and Learning Knowledge System.
-It is the online component of the Glencoe books that Ironwood High School and CDO High school use.
+ALEKS stands for Assessment and Learning Knowledge Spaces.
+It is the online component of the McGraw-Hill books that Ironwood High School and CDO High school use.
 It was so successful that Amphi District purchased it for all middle school grades as well.

 How does ALEKS work?

-Basically ALEKS is a self-paced curriculumn that is built around constant learning and knowledge checks.
-At the beginning of the year, all students took a 30 question Intial Knowledge Check.
-Some of those questions tested multiple skills.
-For example, in a single problem, they might be tested on scaling up or scaling down similar polygons, finding an area or perimter and also decimal and fraction operations.
+Basically ALEKS is a self-paced curriculum that is built around constant learning and knowledge checks.
+At the beginning of the year, all students took a 30 question Initial Knowledge Check.
+Some of those questions test multiple skills.
+For example, in a single problem, they might be tested on scaling up or scaling down similar polygons, finding an area or perimeter and also decimal and fraction operations.

-Every 20 Topics Learned AND 5 hours of logged-in time, ALEKS will trigged another Knowledge Check.
-This is when all topics Learned convert to Mastered, provided they were correct on the new Knowledge Check.
+Every 20 Topics Learned AND 5 hours of logged-in time, ALEKS will trigger a Progress Knowledge Check.
+This is when all topics Learned convert to Mastered, provided they were correct on the Progress Knowledge Check.